unitedstates/images/README.md

 `[size]` can be one of:

 * `original` - As originally downloaded.
 Typically, `675x825`, but [it can vary](https://github.com/unitedstates/images/issues/1#issuecomment-35070231).
-* `200x250`
-* `100x125`
+* `450x550`
-* `40x50`
+* `225x275`

 `[bioguide]` must be a Bioguide ID.
 These are unique IDs for members of Congress, as defined by the [Congressional Bioguide](http://bioguide.congress.gov).
-They can be found and connected many other Congressional datasets, including the partner dataset over at [unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators).
+They can be found and connected to many other Congressional datasets, including the partner dataset over at [unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators).

 ## Gathering more photos

 This project uses a Python script that scrapes the [Government Printing Office's Member Guide](http://memberguide.gpo.gov/) for official photos of Members of Congress.
-You can run the script to find and fetch new
+You can run the script to find and fetch new photos.

 Install dependencies with: